 Supporting pupils with challenging behaviourGet an overview of the steps you need to take to put support in place for a pupil with challenging behaviour, so you can address their underlying needs and help improve the behaviour.

 Recording and reporting racist incidents in schoolFind out when you need to report racist incidents and bullying to your LA or the police, and how recorded incidents can inform your school's anti-racism action plan.
 Adapt your behaviour policy to include your approach to racism in your school, with examples of policies from other schools.

 Behaviour: reflection forms and witness statementsAre there reflection forms to be filled out after a behaviour incident?
 This article sets out examples of forms for pupils to complete after exhibiting poor behaviour, and a form for witness statements.
 One of our associate experts suggests actions to take after completion of a pupil incident form.

 Educational visits: refusing to take pupilsIt's up to you whether to prevent a pupil from going on a trip, but you must avoid discrimination.
 Here's what to consider if you have pupils with challenging behaviour, and for those with SEND and/or medical conditions.

 How to record physical interventionsIt's good practice to log the use of reasonable force against pupils.
 Find guidance on how to do this, and see examples of template record sheets from schools and a local authority.

-Managed moves and directing pupils off site to improve behaviourPupils with challenging behaviour who struggle to regulate their behaviour in school can be temporarily directed off site, or part of a 'managed move' to another school.
+Managed moves and directing pupils off site to improve behaviourPupils with challenging behaviour can be temporarily directed off site, or part of a 'managed move' to another school.
 Understand the procedures for each option, and find out about the best way to deal with failed managed moves and non-attendance at alternative provision settings.